Tyler-Hughes312/SmartPlantAssistant/README.md

 ## Development Notes

 - The backend uses CORS to allow React frontend to communicate
-- Sensor data is currently simulated but can be easily replaced with real sensor readings
+- Sensor data comes from Raspberry Pi sensors connected to Neon Postgres database
-- Weather data is fetched based on user's geolocation (with fallback to default location)
+- Weather data is fetched from NWS API based on user's saved location (must be set in Location Settings)
 - Predictions update every 5 seconds along with sensor data
+- All data displayed is real-time from physical sensors (no simulated data)

 ## Security Notes